Zillah attended a top public school,

 They taught girls deportment and ladylike graces,

-Lacrosse was obligatory (yes, one of those places).
+And Latin on Sundays (yes, one of those places).

-In short it was perfect for those who aspired
+In short, it was perfect for those who aspired

-To socially climb and be greatly admired.
+To get on in life and be greatly admired.

-Zillah had boarded from quite a young age,
+Zillah had boarded from quite a young age.

-Where Zillah’s demands for their constant attention
+Where Zillah’s demands for parental attention

 Had caused quite significant marital tension.